-This guide will give you a run-down on how to get these tones for yourself by using the best Foo Fighters amp settings.
+This guide will give you a run-down on how to get these tones for yourself.
+All by using the best Foo Fighters amp settings.

 What Is The Foo Fighters Sound?

-The Foo Fighters is a hard rock band with roots in grunge music, and their sound can be best described as being both heavy and bright.
+The Foo Fighters is a hard rock band with roots in grunge music.
+Their sound can be best described as being both heavy and bright.

-Their guitar tones are noted for having tons of gain that drive the front end of an amp, producing thick saturation and a crunchy texture that can cut through high-tempo rhythms.
+Their guitar tones are noted for having tons of gain that drive the front end of an amp.
+This produces thick saturation and a crunchy texture.
+The tone can cut through high-tempo rhythms.

 Some quick Foo Fighters amp settings are: